• Skip to main content

 • Tweet

-If you've ever wanted to make something cute and festive without spending hours baking, Christmas bark is your new best friend.
-It's basically fancy-looking chocolate candy that you can whip up in 10 minutes, plus there's no baking required, no candy thermometer needed, and it's perfect for beginners!
+If you've ever wanted to make something super easy and festive without spending hours baking, Christmas bark is your new best friend.
+Holiday chocolate bark is the #1 festive treat I make (and gift!) every December, bonus that it takes 10 minutes to make!

 All you do is melt chocolate, swirl (or layer) your favorite kinds together, and load it up with toppings like candy canes, pretzels, or M&M's.
 Once it sets, just break it into pieces, and boom, instant holiday treat that looks like you spent way more effort than you actually did.